 We just thought we’d share some of us.

 Yes, we'd love to share some of our 37 Frames fabulous family stories which have made us who we are today.
-We didn’t want to just put out there we love cheese & we love coffee (although obviously we do & and dance on tables when champagne is involved too).
+We didn’t want to just put out there we love cheese & we love coffee (although obviously we do).
 We wanted to share some meaningful anecdotes about where we’ve come from and what essentially founded 37 Frames.
 We’ll update and add some more stories from time to time.
 But for now… here’s a few to start.
 Once upon a time...

 37 Frames we could almost say it’s been a family business for more than 150 years.
 Almost.